-2003.
-The full-committee meetings were held in Gettysburg, Philadelphia, Pittsburgh and State College.
+2004.
+The full-committee meetings were held in Philadelphia, Pittsburgh, Harrisburg, Mendenhall and Hershev.

-In 2003 the committee continued its work on the following:
+In 2004 the committee continued its work on the following:

-- development and refinement of procedures for the use of advanced communication technology (ACT) in criminal cases - work necessitated by the development of the Common Pleas Case Management System (CPCMS), the statewide automation of the criminal division of the Common Pleas Courts. - review of the rules affecting proceedings before the minor judiciary, specifically - summary cases, Chapter 4, in particular the issues concerning the electronic preparation and filing of citations, motions in summary cases, and the requirements for the continuous availability of issuing authorities - court cases, Chapter 5 - monitoring local rules.
+- development and refinement of procedures for the use of advanced communication technology (ACT) in criminal cases - work necessitated by the Common Pleas Case Management System (CPCMS), the statewide automation of the criminal division of the Common Pleas Courts - study of jury trial innovations that would benefit Pennsylvania's criminal justice system - review of the rules affecting proceedings before the minor judiciary, specifically - the electronic preparation and filing of citations - motions in summary cases - requirements for the continuous availability of issuing authorities - special procedures necessary for the operation of the Philadelphia Traffic Court. - monitoring local rules.

-The committee also addressed several other areas of criminal practice and procedure, including right to counsel, bail, discovery, jury procedures, sentencing and Municipal Court.
+The committee also addressed several other areas of criminal practice and procedure, including right to counsel, bail, bench warrants, discovery, sentencing and procedures in the Philadelphia Municipal Court.

-2003 Committee Action
+2004 Committee Action

-The Supreme Court adopted eight committee recommendations for rule changes in 2003.
-A number of others remained pending with the Court.
-They are all described below and are listed in the Status of Recommendations chart beginning on page 55.
+The Supreme Court adopted nine committee recommendations for rule changes in 2004 and one new rule that was developed by an ad hoc committee appointed by the Court.
+A number of other recommendations remained pending with the Court.
+They are all described below and are listed in the Status of Recommendations chart beginning on page 57.